FreshJonte/CTEK-Nanogrid-Air/README.md

 ## Features
 This integration provides the following sensor data for your CTEK Nanogrid Air devices:
-- Charger connection status and outlet states.
+* Chargebox connection status and outlet states.
-- Chargebox state and WiFi signal strength.
+* Chargebox state, endpoint and TCP port, and WiFi signal strength.
-- Power metrics such as active power, current, and voltage for all phases.
+* Power metrics such as active power, current, and voltage for all phases.
-- Energy import/export statistics.
+* Energy import/export statistics.
-- Device serial number, firmware, and MAC address.
+* Device serial number, firmware, and MAC address.
+* Meter vendor, type and id.

 ## Installation